History of the Northern Lights: myths and legends

 Influencing art, history, and religion, the myths and legends behind the Northern Lights are a fascinating insight into different cultures across the continents.

 The Northern Lights have inspired some of the most dramatic tales in Norse mythology.
-Vikings celebrated the lights, believing they were earthly manifestations of their gods, while other Norse people feared them, telling stories of the dangers they posed and developing superstitions to protect themselves.
+The Vikings celebrated the lights, believing they were earthly manifestations of their gods.
+Other Norse people feared them, telling stories of the dangers they posed and developing superstitions to protect themselves.

 Whichever fantastical tale captures your imagination, one thing is certain: the Northern Lights were assigned great power and significance by the peoples of ancient Nordic societies.
 Whether a harbinger of good or evil, the lights were as magical and revered as they continue to be today.

 Odin was the chief god and ruler of Asgard, revered by all Vikings.
 They believed that during every battle on Earth, Odin would pick the warriors who would die and join him in Valhalla, where he lived.

 The Valkyries – female warriors on horseback who wore armor and carried spears and shields – were tasked with leading Odin’s chosen warriors to Valhalla.
 The Vikings believed the Northern Lights illuminating the sky were the reflections of the Valkyries’ armor as they led the warriors to Odin.

 Other Nordic legends claim the aurora was the breath of brave soldiers who died in combat.
 In other stories, the aurora was believed to be the ‘Bifrost Bridge’, a glowing, pulsing arch which led fallen warriors to their final resting place in Valhalla.